AdaGold/ride-share-rails/README.md

 1. Practice Agile methodology
 1. Use CSV files to seed data into a rails app.

-## Best Practices
-- Use git relentlessly
-- Pair program on difficult problems and to share learning experiences

 ## Baseline

 Before you start writing _any_ code:

 - Review the requirements with your partner